openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 CAs come in two flavors: Root CAs and Intermediate CAs.
 Root CAs are the egg or the chicken (depending on your viewpoint) of the CA trust chicken-and-egg problem.
 Trust for CAs has to start somewhere.
-With CAs it is the Root CA. A Root CA can sign certificates that are themselves CAs as well.
+With CAs, it is the Root CA. A Root CA can sign certificates that are themselves CAs as well.
 Those certificates represent Intermediate CAs.
-Layers of CAs starting with a root and adding intermediates along the way allows the private key for the Root CAs to be kept in a highly secure environment which is not convenient to use for signing.
+Layers of CAs starting with a root and adding intermediates along the way allows the private key for the Root CAs to be kept in a highly secure environment, which is not convenient to use for signing.
 This security means that the Root CA has a far less likely chance of having its private key compromised.
 Intermediate CAs are put into less secure environments and, if compromised, can be revoked.
 Trust is usually put into the Root CA, and since it was not compromised can remain trusted.
-Compromised intermediate CAs can be black listed.
+Compromised intermediate CAs can be blacklisted.

 Running a public CA is serious business if you wish to be publicly trusted.
 The organizations running a CA have to have strict protocols